acolorado1/7712-Module2_day3/README.md

 This program currently takes one FASTA formatted file containing multiple sequence reads and assembles them into larger contigs.
 It also takes one FASTA formatted file containing a query sequence, and aligns the query sequence to the assembled contigs.
-The largst contigs containing the query seqeunce are then output in a file names ALLELES.fasta, and information about their alignment (e.g. FASTA read ID, alignment starting and end positions, etc.) are output in a file named ALLELES.aln.
+The largest contigs containing the query sequence are then output in a file names ALLELES.fasta, and information about their alignment (e.g. FASTA read ID, alignment starting and end positions, etc.) are output in a file named ALLELES.aln.